TobiasDeBruijn/homelander/README.md

 They are however planned to be implemented, though.
 You can help by submitting a pull request with the implementation.
 You will find the traits definition in the `traits` module, they are completely non-functional though.

+## Things that need love too
+- Error handling.
+It's just not pretty at the moment, and is not always up to spec
+- Documentation.
+Quite often you'll still need to check out Google's docs
+- Sending notifications to Google (for follow-up or ObjectDetection)
+- Requesting a QUERY from Google

 # License
 Homelander is dual licensed under the MIT and Apache-2.0 license